Authentication: API Keys and Idempotency

 2. Deploy backend changes to use the new token.

-3. Verify successful ingestion and delivery.
+3. Verify successful receipt and result calls.

 4. Revoke the old token after confirmation.